OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 ---------------------
 Devstack Installation will require downloading a vitrual box and many repositories from edx github account.
 Make sure you have reliable Internet connection to be able to complete the installation steps successfully.

 For a complete installation manual see `here <http://edx.readthedocs.org/projects/edx-installing-configuring-and-running/en/latest/index.html>`_.
-However we also provide a step by step instructions and show solutions to the most common problems we faced during the installation process.
+However we also provide a step by step instructions and show solutions to the most common problems faced during the installation process.

 In addition, this `wiki page <https://github.com/edx/configuration/wiki/Vagrant-troubleshooting>`_ shows different issues that could happen during vagrant installation and how to solve them.